The Song of Hiawatha: Publication and plot

 The poem was published on November 10, 1855, by Ticknor and Fields and was an immediate success.
 In 1857, Longfellow calculated that it had sold 50,000 copies.

-Longfellow chose to set The Song of Hiawatha at the Pictured Rocks, one of the locations along the south shore of Lake Superior favored by narrators of the Manabozho stories.
-The Song presents a legend of Hiawatha and his lover Minnehaha in 22 chapters (and an Introduction).
+Longfellow chose to set The Song of Hiawatha at Pictured Rocks, one of the locations along the south shore of Lake Superior favored by narrators of the Manabozho stories.
+The Song presents a legend of Hiawatha and his lover Minnehaha in 22 chapters (and an introduction).
 Hiawatha is not introduced until Chapter III.

 In Chapter I, Hiawatha's arrival is prophesied by a "mighty" peace-bringing leader named Gitche Manito.

 Chapter II tells a legend of how the warrior Mudjekeewis became Father of the Four Winds by slaying the Great Bear of the mountains, Mishe-Mokwa.
 His son Wabun, the East Wind, falls in love with a maiden whom he turns into the Morning Star, Wabun-Annung.
 Wabun's brother, Kabibonokka, the North Wind, bringer of autumn and winter, attacks Shingebis, "the diver".
 Shingebis repels him by burning firewood, and then in a wrestling match.
 A third brother, Shawondasee, the South Wind, falls in love with a dandelion, mistaking it for a golden-haired maiden.

 In Chapter III, in "unremembered ages", a woman named Nokomis falls from the Moon.
 Nokomis gives birth to Wenonah, who grows to be a beautiful young woman.
 Nokomis warns her not to be seduced by the West Wind (Mudjekeewis) but she does not heed her mother, becomes pregnant and bears Hiawatha.

-In the ensuing chapters, Hiawatha has childhood adventures, falls in love with Minnehaha, slays the evil magician Pearl-Feather, invents written language, discovers corn and other episodes.
+In the ensuing chapters, Hiawatha has childhood adventures, falls in love with Minnehaha, slays the evil magician Pearl-Feather, invents written language, discovers corn, and other episodes.
 Minnehaha dies in a severe winter.

 The poem closes with the approach of a birch canoe to Hiawatha's village, containing "the Priest of Prayer, the Pale-face."
 Hiawatha welcomes him joyously; and the "Black-Robe chief" brings word of Jesus Christ and the Blessed Virgin.
 Hiawatha and the chiefs accept the Christian message.
 Hiawatha bids farewell to Nokomis, the warriors, and the young men, giving them this charge: "But my guests I leave behind me/ Listen to their words of wisdom,/ Listen to the truth they tell you."
-Having endorsed the conversion of the Ojibwe people to the Roman Catholic Church, Hiawatha, similarly to Väinämöinen at the end of the Kalevala, launches his canoe westward toward the sunset and departs forever.
+Having endorsed the conversion of the Ojibwe people to the Roman Catholic Church, Hiawatha (similarly to Väinämöinen at the end of the Kalevala) launches his canoe westward toward the sunset and departs forever.